ReferralJoe/jobs_web_scrapper/README.md

 ## Requirements

 The programming language Python should be installed in order to execute the project.
 Additionally, library bs4 for BeautifulSoup should be installed for all parts of the program to work correctly.

-## Installation

-The project may be installed with the use of such commands:

-`$ pip install PROJECT`

-`$ npm install PROJECT --save`

-### Quick start instructions

-Describe the fastest possible way to get the project running.

-## Usage

-Show users how to use the software.
-Be specific.
-Use appropriate formatting when showing code snippets.

 ## Known issues